IfeBusola263/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6-create_local_variable creates a new local variable 7-create_global_variable creates a global variable 8-true_knowledge gives answer to arithemetic expression with new line
+6-create_local_variable creates a new local variable 7-create_global_variable creates a global variable 8-true_knowledge gives answer to arithemetic expression with new line 9-divide_and_rule gives the answer to a division expression